trustoverip/tswg-did-method-webs-specification/spec/security_considerations.md

 ## Security Considerations
+This section is normative.

 There are many security considerations related to web requests, storing information securely, etc. It is useful to address these considerations along with the common security threats found on the web.

 ### Common security threats

-1. All `did:webs` features MUST reduce the attack surface against common threats, such as:
+1. All `did:webs` features MUST reduce the attack surface against common threats:
-    1. Broken Object Level Authorization (BOLA)
+    1. Broken Object Level Authorization (BOLA) attacks MUST be eliminated or reduced.
-    1. Denial of service (DoS) attack
+    1. Denial of service (DoS) attacks MUST be eliminated or reduced.
-    1. Deletion attack
+    1. Deletion attacks MUST be eliminated or reduced.
-    1. Duplicity detection
+    1. Duplicity detection MUST be available and reliable.
-    1. Eclipse attack
+    1. Eclipse attacks MUST be eliminated or reduced.
-    1. Forgery
+    1. Forgery attacks MUST be eliminated or reduced.
-    1. Impersonation attack
+    1. Impersonation attacks MUST be eliminated or reduced.
-    1. Key Compromise attack
+    1. Key Compromise attacks MUST be eliminated or reduced.
-    1. Malleability attack
+    1. Malleability attacks MUST be eliminated or reduced.
-    1. Replay attack
+    1. Replay attacks MUST be eliminated or reduced.

 ### Using HTTPS
 Perfect protection from eavesdropping is not possible with HTTPS, for various reasons.
 1. URLs of DID documents and [[ref: KERI event streams]] SHOULD be hosted in a way that embodies accepted cybersecurity best practice.
 This is not strictly necessary to guarantee the authenticity of the data.
-However, the usage of HTTPS MUST:
+However, the usage:
-    1. Safeguard privacy
+    1. MUST safeguard privacy
-    1. Discourage denial of service
+    1. MUST discourage denial of service
-    1. Work in concert with defense-in-depth mindset
+    1. MUST work in concert with defense-in-depth mindset
-    1. Aid regulatory compliance
+    1. MUST aid regulatory compliance
-    1. Allow for high-confidence fetches of the DID document and a [[ref: KERI event stream]]
+    1. MUST allow for high-confidence fetches of the DID document and a [[ref: KERI event stream]]
 1. A [[ref: host]] that uses a fully qualified domain name of the [[ref: method-specific identifier]] MUST be secured by a TLS/SSL certificate.
     1. The fully qualified domain name MUST match the common name used in the SSL/TLS certificate.
     1. The common name in the SSL/TLS certificate from the server MUST correspond to the way the server is referenced in the URL.
 This means that if the URL includes `www.example.com`, the common name in the SSL/TLS certificate must be `www.example.com` as well.
 1. Unlike `did:web`, the URL MAY use an IP address instead.
-    1. If it does, then the common name in the certificate must be the IP address as well.
+    1. If it does, then the common name in the certificate MUST be the IP address as well.
 1. Essentially, the URL and the certificate MUST NOT identify the server in contradictory ways; subject to that constraint, how the server is identified is flexible.
     1. The server certificate MAY be self-issued
     1. OR it MAY chain back to an unknown certificate authority.
 However, to ensure reasonable security hygiene, it MUST be valid.
 This has two meanings, both of which are required: